yoyoFC/bikesharing/README.md

 ## Summary

-Link for the Story presentation: ["https://public.tableau.com/app/profile/joel4774/viz/NYC_Citibike_Challenge_JFC/NYC_Citibike_Analysis"]
+These are the summary for the [NYCity bike analysis](https://public.tableau.com/app/profile/joel4774/viz/NYC_Citibike_Challenge_JFC/NYC_Citibike_Analysis)

 - Based on the results from New York we can confirm that the bike service is a profitable business.
 The number of users and rentals displayed on the previous chart supports this statement.
 - At an older age, the use of bicycles increases.
 This is because adults tend to seek low-impact activities in order to maintain a more active life.
 This justification could be used as part of the business entry campaign in Des Moines.